30 Sights in Pompei, Italy (with Map and Images)

 The house of Laocoön is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it owes its name to a cycle of paintings found in the atrium.

-The House of Venus in Bikini, also known with the name of Maximus's house, is a house from the Roman era, buried during the eruption of Vesuvius of 79 and found following the archaeological excavations of the ancient Pompeii.
+The house of Venus in Bikini, also known as the house of Maximus, is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii.

 Share